786riyaz/Hadi-Art/README.md

 # Hadi-Art
-for the website of art
+for the website of artist.